MichaelCurrin/mkdocs-quickstart/README.md

 Change the content and theme to suit your needs, based on the tutorial site or the MkDocs site.

-To isolate the MkDocs flow from the rest of the code, you can move the docs directory and MkDocs configs both to be inside the docs directory.
-That means you end up having `docs/docs`.
-But that is okay.
+To isolate the MkDocs flow from the rest of your code, you can put the configs and the `docs` folder of content inside the `docs` directory.
+That means you end up having `docs/docs`, which is okay.
 Just make sure you select the `/docs` directory when setting up GH Pages.

 ## Why use MkDocs?